 But What About the Business of Le-Vel?

 Le-vel has a “refer 2 and you get yours for free” program.
 Given the financial information above, it seems to me that it is like convincing two people to buy a Honda Civic for $100,000 so that you can yours for free.
 Any company would happily do that because they are sending out $60K worth of cars to bring in $200,000 in cash.

 These kinds of programs highlight how overpriced the products are.
-Obviously the company couldn't stay in business giving it away for free.
+Obviously, the company couldn’t stay in business giving it away for free.

-The rest of the Le-vel compensation plan looks like every other MLM/pyramid scheme that I've covered.
-There's the requirement to be Qualified and Active, which means that you have to buy product yourself or sell enough of it each month.
+The rest of the Le-vel compensation plan looks like every other MLM/pyramid scheme that I’ve covered.
+There’s the requirement to be Qualified and Active, which means that you have to buy the product yourself or sell enough of it each month.
 As mentioned above, the pricing is banana pants crazy, which is one of a few reasons why no one would buy a MLM product from you.
-That means you are typically going to be left paying for itself, which makes it look like a Pay to Play scheme.
+That means you are typically going to be left paying for itself, which makes it look like a Pay-to-Play scheme.

 Le-vel seems to have the same car “bonus” as other MLMs.
 The specifics of the car bonus are left out of the compensation brochure.
 Typically an MLM company requires you to get a lease in your name and reimburses you as long as you maintain the level.
 However, as many ViSalus distributors found out, when the pyramid implodes they are left with an expensive lease in their name, no bonus from the company, and little income from the business.
 It’s a path to financial ruin

 However, the most insane part of the Le-vel “reward” plan is the Waiting Room which you can find at the bottom of this PDF.
 You can place newly recruited people under other people you have recruited in the past.
 This is the kind of thing that only makes sense in the world of MLM.